Varshamaith/Verilog_Daily_Practice/README.md

 #  Daily Verilog Practice

-This repository contains my daily Verilog practice code as part of my learning journey in digital design and FPGA development.
+This repository contains my daily Verilog practice code as part of my learning journey in digital design.

 ## 📦 Tools Used